dipien/google-play-api/README.md

     ext.APPLICATION_ID = 'com.sample' // Replace by the application id of your app
     ext.LOCALES = 'en-US,es-419' // Replace by a list of supported locales on Google Play

+Add the following configuration to your `PROJECT_DIR/googleplay/build.gradle`:

+    apply plugin: 'com.jdroid.googleplay.publisher'

+Add the following configuration to your `PROJECT_DIR/settings.gradle`:

+    include ':googleplay'

 ## Configuration